Refresh your old favorite with this DIY ottoman slipcover tutorial.

-Maybe you just want a new print, a fresh pattern or a punch of color, because you’re not quite ready to buy new furniture.
-A slipcover may be a great alternative.
+If you just want a new print, a fresh pattern, or a punch of color, but you’re not quite ready to buy new furniture; a slipcover may be a great alternative.
 It’s an easy and inexpensive update for a room.

 Ottoman Slipcover Styles